National Elevation Data Strategy

 High Resolution Digital Elevation Model

-The High Resolution Digital Elevation Model (HRDEM) product is derived from LiDAR data and satellite imagery.
-It shows the topographical features on the Earth's surface at a spatial resolution of 1m to 2m.
-It includes a digital surface model, a digital terrain model when generated from LiDAR data, and data derived from these models.
-The HRDEM is available on Open Maps.
+The High Resolution Digital Elevation Model (HRDEM) product is derived from Lidar data and satellite imagery.
+It shows the topographical features on the Earth's surface at a spatial resolution of 1 m to 2 m.
+It includes a digital surface model, a digital terrain model when generated from Lidar data, and data derived from these models.

 The HRDEM Mosaic product allows users to visualize and interact with the data produced under the strategy.
-Unlike the HRDEM product in the same series, where data is separated and distributed by each acquisition project, the mosaic provide a single, continuous representation of data from the Strategy.
-Fast and efficient dissemination of the mosaic is possible through the Data Cube.
+Unlike the HRDEM product in the same series, where data is separated and distributed by each acquisition project, the mosaic provides a single, continuous representation of data from the Strategy.
+Fast and efficient dissemination of the mosaic is possible through the data cube.

 Automatically extracted buildings

-This product contains point clouds from various airborne LiDAR acquisition projects conducted in Canada.
-The URL links of each point cloud file can be downloaded, read, visualized and/or used directly in software that has Cloud Optimized Point Cloud (COPC) file capabilities (Ex.
+This product contains point clouds from various airborne lidar acquisition projects conducted in Canada.
+The URL links of each point cloud file can be downloaded, read, visualized and used directly in software that has Cloud Optimized Point Cloud (COPC) file capabilities (Ex.
 QGIS v3.26 and more recent).

 Data coverage highlights

-Highlights of the current results of the National Elevation Data Strategy include:
+As of October 2023, highlights of the results of the National Elevation Data Strategy include:

-- 4.6 million km2 of elevation data derived from satellite imagery were integrated in the North.
-This data comes from the ArcticDEM project (external link, only available in English) and was corrected to meet Canadian standards.
+• 4.6 million km2 of elevation data derived from satellite imagery were integrated in the North.
+This data comes from the ArcticDEM project (external link) and was corrected to match Canadian standards.
 The source data was provided by the Polar Geospatial Center under NSF-OPP grants 1043681, 1559691 and 1542736.

-- Made over 130,000 km2 of LiDAR data available in the LiDAR Point Clouds product.
-These datasets were acquired by NRCan or by partners funded through NRCan.
+• Made over 130,000 km2 of lidar data available in the Lidar Point Clouds product.
+These datasets were acquired by Natural Resources Canada or by partners funded through Natural Resources Canada.

 Reach out to us!